EdisonLeeeee/Graph-Adversarial-Learning/README.md

 @article{chen2020survey,
   title={A Survey of Adversarial Learning on Graph}, author={Chen, Liang and Li, Jintang and Peng, Jiaying and Xie,
-        Tao and Cao, Zengxu and Xu, Kun and He, Xiangnan and Zheng, Zibin}, journal={arXiv preprint arXiv:2003.05730}, year={2020}
+        Tao and Cao, Zengxu and Xu, Kun and He, Xiangnan and Zheng, Zibin and Wu, Bingzhe}, journal={arXiv preprint arXiv:2003.05730}, year={2020}
 }